kevoreilly/CAPEv2/docs/book/src/installation/guest_physical/saving.rst

 and list all hosts (http://<your_fog_server>/fog/management/index.php?node=tasks&sub=listhosts).
 From here you should be able to click the Upload icon (Green up arrow), which should instantly add a task to the queue to take an image.
-Now you should reboot your Cuckoo guest image and it should PXE boot into Fog and capture the base image from the cuckoo guest.
+Now you should reboot your CAPE guest image and it should PXE boot into Fog and capture the base image from the CAPE guest.

-After you have successfully taken an image of the guest machine, you can use that image as one to deploy to the Cuckoo physical sandbox as needed.
+After you have successfully taken an image of the guest machine, you can use that image as one to deploy to the CAPE physical sandbox as needed.
 It is recommended to use a scheduled task to accomplish this.
 In order to create a scheduled task to re-image sandboxes, navigate to the Host Management page on Fog (http://<your_fog_server>/fog/management/index.php?node=host&sub=list).